Frequently Asked Questions

 Costa Rica Custom Home - What are My Building Options

 custom home under constructionComplete Custom Homes - You have no time limit to build and can even build your own house if you want to.
 You will have to meet all local building codes and permitting requirements.
 You are also welcome to hire any other builder of your choice however most of our clients use us to build their home.
-Afer all that is one of the biggest advantages in buying in our developments in the first place.
+After all that is one of the biggest advantages in buying in our developments in the place.
 We are like using the "Easy Button".
+Building retirees custom homes in Costa Rica is our specialty.

 • 1.
-Walls are built of Covintect system with structural mesh and concrete stucco.
+Walls are built of concrete block or Covintec system with structural mesh and concrete stucco.
+Covintec costs about 20% more than a concrete shell.

 • 2.
 Floors rest on poured concrete.